nitad54448/yappari-5-1/README.md

 __Developer commands__

 Can be used for manual control of program, useful mostly for testing.
 Some commands are not available elsewhere.
 Some commands might be useful for users but I do not want to make too many options on the menu.
-For instance, the follwoing commands might be useful.
-To make a Savitzky smooth the active datasets :
+For instance, the following commands might be useful : to make a Savitzky-Golay smooth to the active datasets :

     smooth_active